magdalazari/lgm_mutualism/README.md

 8. Used predict() to extract intercept and slope estimates for each participant for each cognitive domain/model seperately, joined them into a data frame and correlated them (int-int, sl-sl, int-sl between tasks).
 Result: very low correlations between slopes, higher between intercepts.
 Using just picvocab to test, the predicted slopes of a linear model correlated .99 with the basis.
 To better understand what is happening, since we expected higher (slope) correlations, we compared the basis model (with constrained error var) to a basis model that in addition had the slope variance fixed to 0 (testing for interindividual differences in the slope).
 Anova() showed that the one with the freely estimated slope variance was better for all domains, so the slopes interindividual diff were meaningful.

-# To examine what is going on we combined the individual domain models in one, 6 domain model (large_model script)
+# Combining individual domain models in one, 6 domain model (large_model script)

 1) Covariance matrix is not positive in a model with all 6 domains (basis, free er var for wm and picture).
 Removing picture/pattern/working memory on their own still gives error, but a model without working memory and pattern does not give warnings.
 Slope correlations are higher when error var is freed, but negative v-cov matrix (in a model without wm and pattern).